eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/01-cluster-admin.md

 in the Kubernetes cluster, it is not possible to see inside of namespaces you haven't been granted access to, nor can you create new namespaces.

-To show that it is possible to look in a namespace which would normally only be accessible to a cluster admin, run:
+To show that it is possible to look in a namespace which would normally only be accessible to a cluster admin, list the resources in the ``kube-system``
+namespace:

 ```terminal:execute
 command: kubectl get -n kube-system all -o name